codehsbooks/apjava/Algorithms-and-Recursion/advanced-recursion.md

 The ***Recursive Algorithm*** is a finite set of steps that calls itself with simpler inputs, as the ***Recursive Case*** approaches the ***Base Case***.

 ## The Humor of Recursion
 Sometimes recursion is used as the subject of humor for mathematicians and computer scientists.
-One of the most famed example of humorous recursion can be seen by going to Google and searching: "recursion".
+One of the most famed example of humorous recursion can be seen by going to Google and searching: "recursion."